-- 7.7.3.1 Companies shall minimize the amount, class, and tenure of roads in identified key grizzly bear habitat. - 7.7.3.2 Where possible, summer roads and crossings should attempt to avoid riparian corridors.
-Those routes that lie within riparian corridors shall minimize the ROW width and reduce vehicle speeds through construction standards and company operating procedures. - 7.7.3.3 Roads, skid trails, landings and campsites shall be located where they avoid natural meadows and den locations. - 7.7.3.4 The FMP shall provide guidance on the distribution of harvest area sizes. - 7.7.3.5 Known or discovered den sites shall be buffered from harvest area boundaries with a minimum of 100 m. - 7.7.3.6 Harvest areas exceeding 100ha shall use structure retention patches to assist as movement corridors through the harvest area and along the riparian areas. - 7.7.3.7 Structure retention areas shall be used in harvest areas to protect areas of known concentrated berry growth, and provide hiding cover and connectivity to forest patches.
-Harvest area boundaries shall be based upon natural stand edges, breaks in topography, and other natural features.
+- 7.7.3.1 Unless specifically addressed in an approved SHS and FMP strategies, a CA must be completed that addresses the following issues within identified grizzly bear areas: - a) provide an agreed upon habitat effectiveness (including mortality risk) supply forecast including the amount, type, and spatial arrangement of grizzly habitat. (completion of this forecast is subject to more technical direction from Alberta); - b) the location of all proposed harvest areas; - c) the amount, alignment, standard (road type) and longevity (tenure) of all access roads; - d) use of and improvements to existing access roads; - e) access road reclamation plan and schedule, which will also consider options for reforestation of roads.
+This shall take into account options for existing ("traditional") access routes; - f) effective measures to achieve public and industrial "highway vehicle" access management; - g) general operating schedule (road construction, harvesting, silviculture); - h) protection of key grizzly bear habitat features (as identified by Alberta and company); - i) berry crop management strategies (in relation to both harvesting system and silvicultural prescription); - j) proposed summer operations. - 7.7.3.2 Companies shall minimize the amount, class, and tenure of roads in identified grizzly bear habitat. - 7.7.3.3 Summer roads and crossings should attempt to avoid riparian corridors.
+Those routes that lie within riparian corridors shall minimize the ROW width and reduce vehicle speeds to 50 km/hr or less through construction standards and company operating procedures - 7.7.3.4 Roads, skid trails, landings and campsites shall be located where they avoid natural meadows and den locations. - 7.7.3.5 New road applications in grizzly bear range shall be planned to include a schedule of reclamation and/or deactivation to minimize the establishment of long-term permanent access. - 7.7.3.6 The FMP shall provide guidance on the distribution of harvest area sizes. - 7.7.3.7 Den sites shall be buffered from harvest area boundaries with a minimum of 100 m. - 7.7.3.8 Retention areas should be used in harvest areas to protect areas of concentrated berry growth, and provide hiding cover and connectivity to forest patches. - 7.7.3.9 Harvest area boundaries shall be based upon natural stand edges, breaks in topography, and other natural features.